Applications for the 2023/2024 Academic Year will be open until July 10th, 2023. Please see the Apply tab for more information

 - Upon request, introduction to MI’s network of institutions and faculty and opportunities to connect with in-region staff and faculty

-- The opportunity to be profiled and have research showcased in the MI newsletter and website
+- The opportunity to be profiled or interviewed and have research showcased in the MI newsletter and website.

 Tianjia (Tina) Liu